 Are there any types of projects that are ineligible for DRI funding?

 DRI funds are intended to make a transformational impact on the downtown.
 Most, but not all those funds support improvements to the physical environment.
-However, there are some costs that are not considered eligible for DRI funding, including: :
+However, there are some costs that are considered ineligible for DRI funding, including:

 - Operation and maintenance.
 DRI funds cannot be used for on-going or routine expenses, such as staff salaries and wages, rent, utilities, and property upkeep.